Cloud Vulnerability DB

-The vulnerability stems from the use of a weak, low-entropy OTP mechanism in the forget() function.
-The function generates predictable password reset tokens using PHP's rand() function with a limited range of 4000-9999, making it susceptible to brute force attacks.
-This implementation is tracked as CWE-330 (Use of Insufficiently Random Values).
-The vulnerability has received a CVSS v3.1 score of 9.8 CRITICAL with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H (NVD, WordPress Source).
+The vulnerability exists in the customer_registration() function and stems from the use of a weak, low-entropy OTP mechanism in the forget() function.
+The implementation generates predictable password reset tokens using PHP's rand() function with a limited range of 4000-9999, which is tracked as CWE-330 (Use of Insufficiently Random Values).
+The vulnerability has received a CVSS v3.1 base score of 9.8 CRITICAL with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H (NVD).

 The vulnerability allows unauthenticated attackers to initiate password resets for any user account, including administrators.
-This can lead to complete site takeover by elevating attacker privileges to administrative access.
-The critical severity rating indicates the potential for full compromise of affected WordPress installations (NVD).
+This can lead to complete site takeover through privilege escalation, potentially giving attackers full administrative access to affected WordPress installations (NVD).

-The plugin has been temporarily closed as of May 29, 2025, pending a full security review.
-Users are advised to disable and remove the plugin until a patched version is released (WordPress Plugin).
+The plugin has been temporarily closed pending a full security review.
+Users are advised to disable and remove the plugin until a patched version is released.
+No official workarounds have been provided (WordPress Plugin).

 Free Vulnerability Assessment